UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

 ## Elevator Pitch

-*A one sentence pitch for your game.
+*Top-down color mixing stealth game where you play as a chameleon and you must match the color of the background to not get caught on your mission.
+A one sentence pitch for your game.
 Pretend that your were pitching your game to a executive going to the elevator.
 You have less than 60 Seconds.
 Check [this resource](http://www.gameacademy.com/perfecting-indie-games-elevator-pitch/) for more information.*

 ## Influences (Brief)

 - *Influence #1*:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: *Real life*
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: *Chameleons blend into their backgrounds to hide and matching the background matches well with color mixing.*
 - *Influence #2*:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: *Maze games and adventure games*
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: *Influenced by having a character navigate a world and have to do certain things to unlock / avoiding certain areas to get to a goal.*
 - *Influence #3*:
   - Medium: *(Television, Games, Literature, Movies, etc.)*
   - Explanation: *In one paragraph or less, explain why this is an influence.*